 The Self Sabotage Cycle

-In order to break your cycle of self sabotage, you need to recognize that all worthwhile goals will take patience, organization, work, and a measure of confidence.
+In order to break your cycle of self sabotage, you need to recognize that all worthwhile goals will take determination, patience, organization, and a measure of confidence.
 Self-sabotage nearly always comes from feelings of inadequacy or reservedness, but these feelings can be overcome by giving yourself an extra portion of nurturing and challenge when you are working out a problem or formulating a long-term plan.
 All wants are special and valid, and learning to overcome self-sabotage is an important part of achieving what you desire.

 Jennifer Grant International can help you to stop self-sabotaging and acquire the confidence and success you truly deserve.
 For more information on how you can work with me, take advantage of my Free 15 minute coaching session on Self Sabotage. https://jennifergrantinternational.com/book-a-consultation